resurrecting-open-source-projects/packit/CONTRIBUTING.md

-## HOW TO CONTRIBUTE TO AXEL DEVELOPMENT
+## HOW TO CONTRIBUTE TO PACKIT DEVELOPMENT

 Packit is available at https://github.com/eribertomota/packit